MicrosoftDocs/ai-builder/ai-builder-docs/learn-ai-builder.md

 ---
-title: AI Builder labs| Microsoft Docs
+title: AI Builder labs - AI Builder | Microsoft Docs
 description: Provides information about resources to help you learn more about AI Builder
 author: Dean-Haas